WarpDrive/Cesium-SpaceNavigator/README.md

 TODO list<br />
 -Adaptive height adjustment: each frame compare camera ellipsoid height difference between previous and current frame and adjust accordingly.<br />
 -2DMouse control over pitch and yaw<br />
+-Maybe have a movement scheme that moves along great circles, but maintains a north pole heading.<br />
+-Maybe have a movement scheme that moves along latitude and longitude lines<br />